imagineLife/big-site/content/mongo/schema-patterns/schema-versioning.md

 ### Could define schema version in documents

 The document can ALSO include a `schema_version: string` as a way of informing clients of updated schema changes: interesting detail!
 Each document in a collection can then end up with a different schema version: no `schema_version` key is the first version, a doc with the key and value of `2` is associated with the 2nd version...interesting approach!
+Instead of a `schema_version` field, the consuming applications could "figure out" which version a document was based on...

 ## Overview